boazbk/crypto/lec_13_handshake.md

 A standard assumption is that Alice has some public keys but Bob doesn't.
 (This is the case when Alice is a website and Bob is a user.)
 However, one needs to take care in how to use this assumption.
-Indeed, SSL (now known as TLS) -  the standard protocol for securing the web - has gone through six revisions largely because of security concerns.
+Indeed, the standard protocol for securing the web: the [transport Layer Security (TLS) protocol](https://goo.gl/md9Bsa) (and its predecessor SSL) has gone through six revisions (including a name change from SSL to TLS) largely  because of security concerns.
-We'll illustrate one of those before:
+We now illustrate one of those attacks.

 ### Bleichenbacher's attack on RSA PKCS $\sharp$1 V1.5 and  SSL V3.0